Update

 See our Road Safety page for more information.
 Visit the websites of Côte d’Ivoire’s Ministry of Tourism and Ministry of Transportation.

-Aviation Safety Oversight: While there are direct commercial air services to the United States operated by carriers registered outside of Côte d’Ivoire, the U.S. Federal Aviation Administration (FAA) has not yet assessed the Government of Côte d’Ivoire’s Civil Aviation Authority for compliance under International Civil Aviation Organization (ICAO) aviation safety standards.
+Oversight of Aviation Safety: Direct commercial air services go to the United States.
+They are operated by carriers registered outside of Côte d’Ivoire.
+But, the U.S. Federal Aviation Administration (FAA) has not yet assessed Côte d’Ivoire’s Civil Aviation Authority.
+The assessment would be for compliance with International Civil Aviation Organization (ICAO) safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Côte d’Ivoire should check for U.S. maritime advisories and alerts.
+Piracy, armed robbery, and kidnapping for ransom threaten U.S. flagged vessels in the Gulf of Guinea.
+They also threaten U.S. mariners on a vessel or traveling to or from a vessel in the Gulf of Guinea.
 Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings.

 For additional travel information